 Buy a techie book at Dog Eared Books

-On our first evening we took a s troll down Valencia Street in The Mission District.
+On our first evening, we took a stroll down Valencia Street in The Mission District.
 It’s full of bars, cafes, restaurants and a couple of bookshops too.
 I love a good bookshop and upon entering Dog Eared Books is a very good bookshop.
-It’s full of book on all types of genres including start-up and techie books.
-What more would you expect from a bookshop so close to the Silicon Valley?
+It’s full of the book on all types of genres including start-up and techie books.
+What more would you expect from a bookshop so close to Silicon Valley?

-Wander The Mission
+Wander The Mission district

 The Mission district in San Francisco can be a little bit dodgy but it’s also one of the cooler areas to visit – maybe just don’t go in the early hours of the morning, or late at night.
 It’s the hipster areas of San Francisco so if that’s your kind of thing then head here.